 In 2024, Alex De Minaur triumphed with two titles, winning Acapulco and s Hertogenbosch.
 The Australian also reached the final at Rotterdam and one semifinal.
 He broke into the top 10 for the first time.
 Alex De Minaur dominated on hard with a 30-13 record.
 He went 10-5 on clay.
 Alex De Minaur seized opportunities at 42% in pressure situations on return, backed the serve up well with 54% on second attempts, and broke down first serves at 33% clip.

 Alex De Minaur won the title at Acapulco and finals at Canada, Los Cabos, and Queen's Club in 2023.
 He reached a new career-high of No. 11.
 Competing on hard: 32-16.
-He capitalized on 43% of breakpoint opportunities, thrived in big moments at 41% on return pressure points, and capitalized at 52% on second serve returns.
+He capitalized on pressure points with 41% success while returning, created massive pressure with 52% on second returns, and executed at 43% on break chances.

 Alex De Minaur won the title at Atlanta and four semifinals in 2022.
 Grass results: 7-4.
 He went 24-14 on hard.
 Competing on clay: 9-6.
-Alex De Minaur put immediate pressure winning 33% against first serves, executed at 44% on break chances, and punished rival's second serves winning 53%.
+Alex De Minaur showed mental strength converting 44% of breakpoints, seized opportunities at 43% in pressure situations on return, and neutralized opponents winning 33% on first serve return.

 Alex De Minaur captured two titles in 2021, winning Antalya and Eastbourne.
 The Australian also reached one semifinal.
 This brought a new career-high of No. 15.
 On grass: a strong 7-3.
 On hard, results were modest at 12-16.
-He broke down first serves at 32% clip, avoided the trouble at just 0.17 double faults per game, and stayed solid at 53% on second serves.
+He maintained pressure winning 53% on second serve delivery, avoided the trouble at just 0.17 double faults per game, and challenged servers with 32% on first return.

 Alex De Minaur's 2020 season featured the final at Antwerp and two quarterfinals, including US Open.
 Hard results: 13-8.
 He capitalized at 53% on second serve returns, clutched under pressure converting 43% of break chances, and broke down first serves at 32% clip.